 Some scholarships are awarded by a high school, club, or community group.
 These scholarships are usually awarded on the basis of academic merit or some special talent, such as athletic or musical ability.
 You can find information about outside scholarships through the following:

-- Follow helpful search strategies that include using some of the free scholarship searches on the Internet and researching scholarships available in your local area.
+- Follow helpful search strategies (below) that include using some of the free scholarship searches on the Internet and researching scholarships available in your local area.
 Most small, local organizations usually do not publicize their scholarships on the Internet, so the competition for their scholarship dollars is often less vigorous.
 Finding local organizations that offer scholarships can take a lot of work, but the effort usually pays off!

 Fastweb is a free financial aid and scholarship search engine for parents, students, and providers.
 Search for scholarships based on many criteria.